alexwx711/HFNZ-Database/README.md

 Tracing needs to be to batch level and will usually be ringfenced by the date manufactured however this may be further batch separated if any of the ingredients (or process) were different. (brand, packet, operator).

 # Design
-Claudia Wu, the upperclasswoman who hooked me up with the project, suggested me to use Microsoft Access because the user interfaces will allow the users to manage the database through forms and reports.
+Claudia Wu, the upperclasswoman who introduced me to the project, suggested me to use Microsoft Access because the user interfaces will allow the users to manage the database through forms and reports.

 Based on the requirements provided by the owner, I have built the following tables in the database:
   1. tblProducts: ProductID; ProductName